NataliaKhaidanova/SRL-challenge-sets/README.md

 - Data folder contains .json test files that are outputs of the code defined in save_munual_examples.py and extend_some_examples.py.

 - Output folder contains .json test files with the predictions of the pretrained structured-prediction-srl-bert and structured-prediction-srl models.

+If you want to replicate the results, run test_models.py.

+If you want to test the code, delete all files in the Data and Output folders, then run save_munual_examples.py, extend_some_examples.py, and test_models.py in the specified order.
+Note!
+The results will not to replicated as some .json test files in the Data folder were manually reduced before running test_models.py.